How to Start a Retail Clothing Business

-One of the greatest things about starting is the number of specialties or niches you can go into.
+One of the greatest things about starting a retail clothing business is the number of specialties or niches you can go into.

-You most probably don’t want to be “just another clothing store” selling cheap clothes that are indistinguishable from clothes carried at places like Walmart.
-Chances are, you’re looking, or should be looking, for items Walmart doesn’t sell.
+You most probably don’t want to be “just another clothing store” selling cheap clothes that are indistinguishable from clothes carried at any department store.

 To be successful with a retail clothing business in your area, you need to take a look at the community you live in.
 Is it “down-home rural,” “upscale classic,” full of cute babies and trendy teenagers?